|Born||Cain Ginyitshe Mathema|

 |Spouse(s)||Bathabetsoe Nare (2016 to present) |

 Former: Musa Ncube

 Cain Mathema joined ZIPRA in 1968.
-He became Member of Parliament in 1955 and he has been Ambassador Governor and Resident Minister for Bulawayo West.
+He was Member of Parliament and has been Ambassador Governor and Resident Minister for Bulawayo West.

 Mathema has authored a number of books including: